 Magician and actor Ricky Jay, of 'Boogie Nights,' dies at 72

-NEW YORK (AP) — A magician who consulted on films and acted in "Boogie Nights" has died.
-Ricky Jay was 72.
+NEW YORK (AP) — Ricky Jay, a magician, historian of oddball entertainers and actor who appeared in "Boogie Nights" and other films, has died.
+He was 72.

-Hollywood manager Winston Simone says Jay died of natural causes at his Los Angeles home.
+Jay died of natural causes at his home in Los Angeles, according to his manager Winston Simone.
+Jay died Saturday.

-Jay portrayed a cameraman in "Boogie Nights" and appeared in several other films including "Magnolia" and "Tomorrow Never Dies."
-He consulted on "Ocean's Thirteen" and "Forrest Gump" and acted in "Deadwood" and other television series.
+Jay appeared in several films and television series, including as a cameraman in "Boogie Nights"; in "Magnolia" and "Tomorrow Never Dies"; and in HBO's "Deadwood."
+He consulted on "Ocean's Thirteen" and "Forrest Gump" and collected rare books on unusual entertainers and performers dating back hundreds of years.

+His one-man shows played to packed audiences, where his sleight-of-hand artistry impressed even fellow magicians.
+In one famous trick, he would pierce a watermelon with a card flung through the air.

+He also wrote several books on games, magic and magicians, including "Dice: Deception, Fate and Rotten Luck."

-Jay was fond of stories about oddball characters, gamblers and con men in history, and he wrote several books.
-One was the artistry of Matthias Buchinger, an 18th-century German magician born without legs and hands.
+Jay was fond of stories of oddball characters, gamblers and con men in history, and wrote a book celebrating the artistry of Matthias Buchinger, an 18th-century German magician born without legs and hands.

 Buchinger artifacts collected by Jay were featured in a 2015 exhibit at New York's Metropolitan Museum of Art.